MattMarkYT/Assembly-Terminal-Chess/README.md

 As of October 23, 2025, it is fully playable from start to checkmate

 To Do:
-- Stalemate conditions (No valid moves, insufficient material,etc)
+- Stalemate conditions (insufficient material, etc)
 - Castling
 - Refactoring for readability